 Days 10-11: Lusaka to Choma.
 This morning we will bird our way to Choma, where we’ll spend two nights.
 Choma is in the core of the tiny range of Chaplin’s Barbet, Zambia’s only endemic.
 The barbet is tied to large figs that occur in a savanna setting.
 Other possibilities of the area include Racket-tailed Roller, Parasitic Weaver, and Rosy-breasted Longclaw.

-Day 14: Victoria Falls to the Zambezi valley.
-Our final destination is a portion of the Zambezi river valley favored by African Pitta, one of the most difficult and sought-after birds on the continent.
-Our base for this quest is the town of Siavonga, where we stay for two nights, in a beautiful setting on the shore of Lake Kariba.
+Day 1: Victoria Falls to Harare to the Zambezi valley.
+After flying to Harare, we drive down into a portion of the Zambezi river valley favored by African Pitta, one of the most difficult and sought-after birds on the continent.
+Our base for this quest is a simple lodge in the bush.

-Day 16: Zambezi Valley to Lusaka.
+Day 4: Zambezi Valley to Harare.
 If needed, we’ll try again for African Pitta, before driving back to the capital of Lusaka for the night.

-Day 17: Departure.
-We transfer to Lusaka international airport for our flights home.
+Day 5: Departure.
+We transfer to Harare international airport for our flights home.